lizuerjoey/multi-useraccount/README.md

 | sianchild2@gmail.com | P@ssword123 | Member |

 ## Add members into an organisation
-Unable to add members who are admins or members in other organisation, i.e. the email must not exist in the database
+Unable to add members who are admins or members in other organisation, i.e. the email must not exist in the database.

 ## Session
 Upon login, the user email is saved in session and remove upon logout.